 Abstract.
 Tropical Pacific is home to climate variability on different timescales, including El Niño Southern Oscillation (ENSO) - one of the most prominent quasi-periodic modes of variability in the Earth's climate system.
 It is a coupled atmosphere-ocean mode of variability with a 2-8-year-timescale and oscillates between a warm (El Niño) and a cold (La Niña) phase.
 However, the dynamics of ENSO is complex, involving a variety of spatial and temporal scales as well as their interactions, which are not necessarily well understood.
 We use a recently developed nonlinear and nonstationary multivariate timeseries analysis tool - multivariate empirical mode decomposition (MEMD) - to revisit quasi-periodic variability within ENSO.
 MEMD is a powerful tool for objectively identifying (intrinsic) timescales of variability within a given system.
 We apply it to reanalysis and observational data as well as to climate model output (NorCPM1).
-Observational/reanalysis data reveal a quasi-periodic variability in the tropical Pacific on timescales ~2-4.5 years.
-This variability can then We then test different conceptual oscillator models from literature and find that ~2-4.5 year variability can be related to ENSO's recharge-discharge and simplified West-Pacific oscillator conceptual oscillator models.
-The latter has not been considered before and it occurs only on this timescale and however it is not necessarily well represented in NorCPM1.
-Additionally, the ~2-4.5-year variability in ENSO can be 'predicted' up to ~20-18 months ahead, while predicting the full ENSO amplitude remains challenging.
-MEMD can therefore be used for assessing climate dynamics on different timescales and for evaluating their representation in climate models.
+Observational/reanalysis data reveal a quasi-periodic variability in the tropical Pacific on timescales \sim 2-4.5 years.
+We then test different conceptual oscillator

+10 models from literature and find that \sim 2-4.5-year variability can be related to ENSO's recharge-discharge and simplified West-Pacific conceptual oscillator models.
+The latter has not been considered before and it occurs only on this timescale, however it is not necessarily well represented in NorCPM1.
+Additionally, the \sim 2-4.5-year variability in ENSO can be 'predicted' up to \sim 18 months ahead, while predicting the full ENSO amplitude remains challenging.